dongkichan/dongkichan.github.io/README.md

 ## Development Status

 The portfolio website is actively maintained with ongoing improvements to user experience and mobile responsiveness.
 All major features are fully implemented and functional across desktop and mobile devices.

+### CSS Architecture Transition

+The project is currently transitioning from a single monolithic CSS file (`styles.css`) to a modular architecture using CSS imports.
+The new structure uses `main.css` as the entry point that imports all other CSS files.
+During this transition period, both approaches coexist:

+1. The HTML file still references `styles.css` directly
+2. The new modular structure with `main.css` is being set up in parallel

+Once the transition is complete, the HTML will be updated to reference `main.css` instead of `styles.css`, and the monolithic `styles.css` file will be phased out.

 ## License